 Your other options include staying at the caravan park in Dingo (about 30km) or even Emerald (about 100km) if you prefer access to more amenities or don’t want to drag your caravan up the steep hill.

-You’ve got everything from giant ferns, stunningly green mosses, dry eucalypt forest, clear creeks, sandstone gorges, rock pools, waterfalls to sweeping views into the surrounding plains.
-Together with the short walks and Ghungalu rock art, Blackdown Tableland makes for a special little stop for anyone who likes a dose of nature and history.
+Together with the short walks and Ghungalu rock art, Blackdown Tableland makes for a very special little stop for anyone who likes a dose of nature and history.

-1. ABORIGINAL ROCK ART
+1. VIEW ABORIGINAL ROCK ART

-Blackdown Tableland doesn’t have the vivid colours of Carnarvon National Park but you can still find some excellent, albeit small, examples of rock art at the Ghungalu art site.
-Like at any indigenous site, be respectful and leave the artwork alone.
+Blackdown Tableland doesn’t have the vivid colours of the rock art at Carnarvon National Park but you can still find some excellent, albeit small, examples of rock art at the Ghungalu art site.

-2. SHORT WALKS & LOOKOUTS
+2. TAKE SHORT WALKS AND ADMIRE THE LOOKOUTS

 There are only a few short walks at Blackdown Tableland but they’re all worthwhile.
 Gudda Gumoo Gorge is the standout but I also really enjoyed our morning walk to Mook Mook.